Billboard Music Award for Top Soundtrack

-The Billboard Music Award winners and nominees for Top Soundtrack:.
-Notable winners include the Titanic soundtrack, High School Musical Soundtrack, and Frozen Soundtrack.
+The Billboard Music Award winners and nominees for Top Soundtrack.
+Notable winners include the Titanic soundtrack, High School Musical soundtrack, who was the first made for television movie or tv show soundtrack to get nominated and is the only one to have ever won that wasn't in theaters, and Frozen soundtrack, who became the first animated film soundtrack to win.
 The only person to win and get nominated was Celine Dion for the Titanic soundtrack.
 In 2017, Hamilton became the first Cast album to win.
+Also, in 2024, Trolls Band Together became the first non-Disney animated film soundtrack to win.